ataussamadansari/Dollar-Wallpaper/README.md

 3. Tap on a wallpaper to view it in full screen.
 4. Use the options to set the wallpaper as your home or lock screen, or add it to your favorites.

-## Contributing

-We welcome contributions to improve Dollar Wallpaper!
-Here’s how you can help:

-1. Fork the repository.
-2. Create a new branch for your feature or bugfix (`git checkout -b feature-name`).
-3. Make your changes.
-4. Commit your changes (`git commit -m 'Add some feature'`).
-5. Push to the branch (`git push origin feature-name`).
-6. Open a pull request.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.